aymane-maghouti/HR-Data-Pipeline-Azure/README.md

 ### Azure blob storage

-create the two folders in your container (raw-data fodler for the data comes from the git hub repo (data source) , transformed-data folder for the transformed data)
+create the two folders in your container (raw-data folder for the data comes from the github repo (data source) , transformed-data folder for the transformed data (data destination)).

 ![blob storage](images/container.png)

 ### Azure data Factory

-Here is the data pipeline created in azure data Factory
+Here is the data pipeline created in azure data Factory :

 ![azure data Factory](images/data_pipeline_data_factory.png)

-after running the data pipeline, the data will be loaded into the raw-data folder
+after running the data pipeline, the data will be loaded into the raw-data folder :

 ![raw-data](images/raw-data.png)